-We own a beautiful house in Tahoe, it’s 2,450 square feet and built by a builder out of Santa Cruz, the ceilings are solid cedar and the cabinets were lovingly handmade of alder by his best friend, the counters are hand polished black local granite and the floors solid cherrywood and heated by copper.
+We own a house in Tahoe, it was built by a builder out of Santa Cruz, the ceilings are cedar and the cabinets lovingly handmade of alder by his best friend, the counters are hand polished black local granite and the floors solid cherry wood and heated by copper coils.

 We call it the cabin, but it is much more than that.
-All of the windows are made by hand in the Sierras of solid wood.
+The windows are made by hand in the Sierra Mountains of pine.
 The craftsmanship alone is exquisite, and we hired a decorator and she made the home beautiful.

 The house looks over the Martis Valley and Northstar ski resort.
 We can see the snow cats at night, but mostly it is silent here.
-The walls are 12 inches wide by law in the Tahoe basin, so with the silent radiant heating system and twelve inch walls and double paned windows a person could sleep through an intense snow storm and wake to six feet of snow.
+The walls are 12 inches wide by law in the Tahoe basin, and with the silent heating system and twelve inch walls and double pane windows a person could sleep through an intense snow storm and wake to six feet of snow.
 I’ve done this in Truckee and in life metaphorically, but that is another post…

-Recently, I was there with my sailing friend and business partner Andrew Lacenere and his girlfriend Lara, and they offered to cook my daughter and I dinner.
+Recently, I was there with friends and they cooked my daughter and I dinner.

-We sat in the kitchen and drank Italian wine and they made us the most beautiful eggplant parmigiana (Andrew holds an Italian passport), and I realized this is the new normal.
+We sat in the kitchen and drank Italian wine and they made us the most beautiful eggplant parmigiana, and I realized this is the new normal.

-The sky was inky black and I walked Polly beneath the stars and could hear the music playing and Siena and Lara laughing…
+The sky was inky black and I walked Polly beneath the stars and could hear the music playing and my daughter Siena laughing…

 I can see this is my future, and regardless of the past, I am blessed dear friends, my children, a warm fire, music, good food, and the star filled sky that never changes.